Three Sideways Stories From Wayside School

 Adapted for reader’s theater (or readers theatre) by Aaron Shepard, from Louis Sachar’s book Sideways Stories from Wayside School, Avon, New York, 1985

 Story copyright © 1985 Louis Sachar.
 Script copyright © 1993, 2003, 2005 Aaron Shepard.
 Produced by permission of Avon Books, a division of the Hearst Corporation.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose.

 PREVIEW: Some say the teachers and students at Wayside School are strange and silly—and so will you!

 THEME: Non-horizontal thinking